Worshipful Company of Entrepreneurs: Motto

 The company's motto is Dare, Create, Succeed.
-The motto encapsulates the criteria that an individual must fulfil before they may be considered for the Freedom of the company: to be audacious and daring in identifying new opportunities; to have personally financed, created and run businesses or enterprises to harness those opportunities; and for those businesses or enterprises to have been successful.
+The motto encapsulates the criteria that an individual must fulfil before they may be considered for the freedom of the company: to be audacious and daring in identifying new opportunities; to have personally financed, created and run businesses or enterprises to harness those opportunities; and for those businesses or enterprises to have been successful.

 Organisation

-The company is governed by the Court, which is made up of the Master, three Wardens, the most recent five Past Masters and between six and twenty Court Assistants elected from the Freemen.
-The Master and Wardens are elected annually at the Election Court in June/July, and take office at the Installation Court in November.
-The Clerk is the Chief Executive of the company.
+The company is governed by its court, which is made up of the Master, three Wardens, the most recent five Past Masters and between six and twenty court assistants elected from the freemen.
+The Master and Wardens are elected annually at the election court in June/July, and take office at the installation court in November.
+The Clerk is the chief executive of the company.
 The first Clerk was Adele Thorpe.
 Duncan Simms has been Clerk since February 2015.